adreena/DetectingRoadSigns/writeup_template.md

 is the final layer with 43 nodes, 84x43 weights and 43 biases, which classifies the results into 43 categories of signs.
 </li></ul>

 I started training with 10 epochs but the accuracy wasn't below 90%, considering that learning-reat is 0.001 and 50% of data in f1 & f2 layers are dropping in each iteration, I increased epochs to 30 and achieved higher accuracy.
-Optimizer used in this network is Adamoptimzer which minimizes model's cost that is the distance of predicted-labels from target-labels.<br/>
+Optimizer used in this network is Adamoptimzer which minimizes model's cost (cross-entropy) that is the distance of predicted-labels from target-labels.<br/>
 Final training configuration:
  - Optimizer: Adamoptimizer
  - learning-rate : 0.001